RyanChang123/Final-Project/FINAL_PROPOSAL.md

 ### Research Question

 In this research I am exploring how do firms screened through Peter Lynch's Slow Grower, Stalwart, and Faster Grower methodology compare to the broader market.
-My hypothesis is that the screened companies will have historically outperform the Wilkshire 5000.
+My hypothesis is that the screened companies will have historically outperform the Wilshire 5000.

 #### Report File